ErrorTzy/writings/papers/PhDApps/Draft_3.md

 But Bennett concede that what counts generative may be arbitrary, conventional, framework-dependent and "nothing further to be said" (==p.
 59==).
 In other words, Robo agree with us that $\text{Socrates} \in \{Socrates\}$.
 But what they disagree with us that set-formation is not generative.
 They think set-membership is generative instead.
 Bennett's account seems perfectly compatible with Robo's metaphysics.

-## The root of the issue: What do we mean by "the world"?
+## What do we mean by "the world"?

 The gist of the tedious discussion above is simple.
 Imagine a creature whose language contains "fundamentality" that plays the same role in their metaphysics as our "fundamentality" does in our metaphysics.
 However, their "fundamentality" has a different extension.
 If we do not rely on the Quinean epistemology, and claim that fundamentality is a *worldly, objective feature*, then we must be able to show why the creature's concept is *objectively* wrong.
 Crucially, the reason we provide must not be symmetric: it can't be a reason the creature could also use against us (e.g., "it violates *our* intuitions").
 As the previous sections have shown, it seems we cannot find such a non-question-begging reason in the current way of establishing fundamentality.